This chapter provides these topics about the IE 3000 switch software:

 •Network Assistant—Network Assistant is a network management application that can be downloaded from Cisco.com.
 You use it to manage a single switch, a cluster of switches, or a community of devices.
 For more information about Network Assistant, see Getting Started with Cisco Network Assistant, available on Cisco.com.

-•CLI—The Cisco IOS software supports desktop- and multi-switching features.
-You can access the CLI either by connecting your management station directly to the switch console port or by using Telnet from a remote management station.
+•CLI—The Cisco IOS software supports desktop- and multilayer-switching features.
+You can access the CLI by connecting your management station directly to the switch console port, by connecting your PC directly to the Ethernet management port, or by using Telnet from a remote management station or PC.
 For more information about the CLI, see Chapter 2, "Using the Command-Line Interface."

-•CNS—Cisco Networking Services is network management software that acts as a configuration service for automating the deployment and management of network devices and services.
+•Cisco IOS Configuration Engine (previously known to as the Cisco IOS CNS agent)-—Configuration service automates the deployment and management of network devices and services.
 You can automate initial configurations and configuration updates by generating switch-specific configuration changes, sending them to the switch, executing the configuration change, and logging the results.

-For more information about CNS, see Chapter 5, "Configuring Cisco IOS CNS Agents."
+For more information about CNS, see Chapter 5, "Configuring Cisco IOS Configuration Engine."

 •CNS embedded agents for automating switch management, configuration storage, and delivery